-- Advance rulings - Senegal does not currently issue advance rulings, although the country is working on developing a national advance rulings system.
-In January 2023, as part of the EU-WCO Program for the Harmonized System in Africa (HS-Africa Program), financed by the European Union, the World Customs Organization carried out a diagnostic mission on developing an advance rulings system, for the benefit of the Senegal Customs Administration.
-For more information see here. - Preclearance programs - Senegal uses the single window ORBUS 2000 System to facilitate import clearance procedures through electronic exchanges between the various actors.
+Senegal uses the single window ORBUS 2000 System to facilitate import clearance procedures through electronic exchanges between the various actors.
 ORBUS allows pre-clearance formalities thereby reducing the time and costs related to formalities, improving service quality, and eliminating the use of paper documents.
 ORBUS is compliant with most of the United Nations and World Customs Organization standards and guidelines.
 Goods whose customs value does not exceed about \$330 can be declared by their owner.
-Otherwise, when the value exceeds this amount, you will need to use the service of an approved customs broker or benefit from an authorization to declare for yourself. - Use of electronic certificates or filing Senegal is now implementing the plant health certification (ePhyto) which is the international standard for electronic transmission protocols and procedures for plant health certification. - Fees at ports
+Otherwise, when the value exceeds this amount, you will need to use the service of an approved customs broker or benefit from an authorization to declare for yourself.

+Use of Electronic Certificates or Filing

+Senegal is now implementing the electronic plant health certification (ePhyto) which is the international standard for electronic transmission protocols and procedures for plant health certification.